hasshe/railway-stats/README.md

 # 🚆 Movingo Tracker (railway-stats)

 A self-hosted web application for tracking train punctuality on the **Uppsala C ↔ Stockholm C** corridor.
 It automatically collects trip data every night, stores it locally, and lets you browse historical delay and cancellation stats — including which journeys qualify for a reimbursement claim.
+A dedicated **Metrics view** visualises per-departure-time statistics as interactive Chart.js bar charts.

 ---